List of caliphs: Abbasid Caliphate (750–1258)

+Fatimid Caliphate (909–1171) (Additional)

 Mamluk Abbasid dynasty (1261–1517)

 The Cairo Abbasids were largely ceremonial Caliphs under the patronage of the Mamluk Sultanate that existed after the takeover of the Ayyubid dynasty.

-Ottoman Caliphate (1517–3 March 1924)
+Ottoman Caliphate (1517–1924)

 The head of the Ottoman dynasty was just entitled Sultan originally, but soon it started accumulating titles assumed from subjected peoples.
 Murad I (reigned 1362–1389) was the first Ottoman claimant to the title of Caliph; claimed the title after conquering Edirne.

 The Office of the Ottoman Caliphate was transferred to the Grand National Assembly of Turkey which dissolved the office on March 3, 1924, in keeping with the policies of secularism that were adopted in the early years of the Republic of Turkey by its President Mustafa Kemal Atatürk.

 After the abolition of the Caliphate, the Grand National Assembly of Turkey founded the Presidency of Religious Affairs as the new highest Islamic religious authority in the country.

-Short-lived and disputed caliphates
+Other caliphates

-Hasan ibn Ali's Caliphate (661)
+Hasan ibn Ali's caliphate (661)

-After the death of Ali, the Muslims selected Hasan ibn Ali as the caliph.
-He somehow successfully made a treaty with governor Mu'awiyah that led to the latter assuming political power.
-Later, he abdicated as the caliph after ruling for six or seven months.
+After Ali was killed, the governor of Syria Mu'awiya led his army toward Kufa, where Ali's son Hasan ibn Ali had been nominated as Ali's successor by his followers in Iraq.
+Mu'awiya successfully bribed Ubayd Allah ibn Abbas, the commander of Hasan's vanguard, to desert his post, and sent envoys to negotiate with Hasan.
+In return for a financial settlement, Hasan abdicated and Mu'awiya entered Kufa in July or September 661 and was recognized as caliph.
+This year is considered by a number of the early Muslim sources as 'the year of unity' and is generally regarded as the start of Mu'awiya's caliphate.

-Abd Allah ibn al-Zubayr's Caliphate (684–692)
+Abd Allah ibn al-Zubayr's caliphate (684–692)

-Abd Allah ibn al-Zubayr, the nephew of Aisha, the third wife of Muhammad led a rebellion against the Umayyad Caliphate in 684 AD.
-He was proclaimed caliph in Mecca but was defeated and killed there in 692 AD after a six-month siege by general Al-Hajjaj ibn Yusuf.
+Abd Allah ibn al-Zubayr, a grandson of the first caliph Abu Bakr and a nephew of Aisha, the third wife of Muhammad, led an uprising against the Umayyad Caliphate in 684 CE.
+He was proclaimed caliph in Mecca.
+He ruled Mecca and Medina, the most important places in Islam, for about eight years; outlasting three Umayyad rulers: Yazid ibn Muawiyah, Muawiyah ibn Yazid, and Marwan ibn al-Hakam.
+Islamic scholars consider him to be the rightful caliph instead of Marwan ibn al-Hakam.
+He was eventually defeated and killed in Mecca in 692 after a six-month siege by general Al-Hajjaj ibn Yusuf.